Cheukting/hypothesis-dataframe/README.md

 [Creating a new enviroment](https://docs.python.org/3/library/venv.html) is highly recommended.
 Recommended version of Python is 3.11.
 Install all the requirements at [requirements.txt](requirements.txt)

+## How to use this workshop

+In these workshop there are 3 Jupyter notebooks that will walk you through a discover journey of using Hypothesis to write property-based tests.
+The notebooks mainly consists of exercises that progress from the basic to more complicated methods.
+Expect a lot of [documentations](https://hypothesis.readthedocs.io/en/latest/index.html) reading and trying things out yourself.
+Through try and error, you will discover a lot of knowledge that will make you an efficient user of Hypothesis.
+You may want to take notes of what you discover while working on the exercises.
+If you are stuck, use the completed notebook in the [`answers` folder](/answers) to help you, however, the answers in the completed notebook are not the only answers to the exercises.

 ## Outline

 1. [Introduction and basic use of Hypothesis exercises](01_Hypothesis_basics.ipynb)